pubsubdb/pubsubdb/docs/developer_guide.md

 When the `count` measure is collected, *all cardinal values* will be grouped when providing the value.
 If there are two unique values for `object_type` across all workflows that run (e.g, widgetA, widgetB), then the system will provide counts for each individually.
 This is true for boolean fields as well where both `true` and `false` counts are tracked.

 ### Measure | Mdn
 When the `mdn` (median) measure is collected, all values must be collected and retained for the time period.
 If 1,000 jobs are run, there will be exactly 1,000 values retained.
-The approach uses a sorted set for values with one set for slice of time per the `granularity` setting for the flow's `stats`.

 ### Measure | Index
 When the `index` measure is collected, the value of the `id` field will be stored in a sub-index organized *by cardinal field values*.
 For example, if a string field ("object_type") is targeted for indexing, two indexes will be created: `object_type:widgetA`, `object_type:widgetB` (assuming these are the enumerated values for this field).